martialblog/docker-limesurvey/README.md

 The easiest way to get a fully featured and functional setup is using a docker-compose file.
 Several examples are provided in the [repository](https://github.com/martialblog/docker-limesurvey).

+**Hint:** You need to configure database and Limesurvey password in the `docker-compose` files before starting.
+No defaults are provided to discourage production use with default passwords.

 ```
 docker-compose up